 As an international firm, Mayer Brown has more than 120 tax lawyers active worldwide.
 The UK group is close to the tax practices in Germany, France and Belgium.

 Russell Hampshire is the head of the tax department at McDermott Will & Emery.
 He has more than 30 years of experience, with key strengths in the high-tech and life sciences sectors.
 Hampshire joined the firm from KPMG in October 2016, where he had worked for 16 years.
-He works with fellow partners Tom Scott, James Ross and Michael Herrington.
-The firm employs more than 200 tax professionals and offers advice on international and domestic tax issues, such as corporate tax, M&A, cross-border restructuring, disputes and IP rights.
+The firm employs more than 200 tax professionals globally and offers advice on international and domestic tax issues, such as corporate tax, M&A, cross-border restructuring, disputes and IP rights.

 McDermott Will & Emery serves an array of clients from key industries like TMT, finance, pharmaceuticals, healthcare, energy and consumer goods.
 The firm's key practice areas include M&A transactions, investment funds and private equity.
 Clients include Electronic Arts, Universal Health Services and Irving Oil.